Best Sony headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Sony headphones you can buy in 2022.

 Both the XM4 and XM3 use the same control systems – a touch-sensitive panel on the ear cup and your chosen voice assistant (Amazon Alexa or Google Assistant).
 But as you'd expect, the newer XM4 have a few more tricks up their sleeve including a new Speak to Chat feature and improved call quality.
 The XM4 can connect to two devices at once, too, which is one more than the XM3.

-With a 30-hour battery life, a clever and comfortable design, Sony's class-leading noise-cancelling and a dynamic sound (think wide soundstage and huge amounts of detail), the XM4 are worth the extra outlay.
+With a 30-hour battery life, a clever and comfortable design, Sony's class-leading noise-cancelling and a dynamic sound, the XM4, which picked up a What Hi-Fi Award 2021, are worth the extra outlay.

 Read the full Sony WH-1000XM4 review